Pediatric Prenatal Consults

 Instead of a quick meet and greet for 10 minutes, I aim to go over a plethora of issues at our prenatal consults - from preparing for the baby, nursing, development, what to expect in the hospital, where to go in case of night time emergencies, jaundice, vaccines, books to read etc!
 My prenatal consults often last an hour, and I am always available for follow up questions and calls.
 I look forward to meeting you!

-I hold prenatal meetings the third Wednesday of each month starting at 6pm.
-You can call 929.210.6000 to book a slot, or reserve a slot on Eventbrite.
+I hold free prenatal meetings the third Wednesday of each month starting at 550pm.
+You can reserve a slot on Eventbrite.